Favorite Table Service Restaurants at Disney World

 There are sooo many dining options at Disney Springs such as the Edison and the Boathouse but my heart is always pulled to the T–REX!
 Why you may ask?
 Well that is simple…Dinosaurs!
 Think the Rainforest Café times DINOSAURS!
 This restaurant is always busy so I would not expect to walk up without a reservation but at the same time, I have never had an issue getting a reservation.
 This is a fun experience for both kids and adults!
 To be honest, I have never visited this restaurant with kids, but Jesse and I have so much fun and the food is great!

 Our Disney schedule rarely allows for us to dine outside of the parks, but they definitely have incredible food if you get the chance to!
-Chef Mickey’s is one that is on my list to try but one of my absolute favorite restaurants of all is ‘Ohana at Disney’s Polynesian Village Resort!
+Chef Mickey’s is tons of fun and has a great buffet but one of my absolute favorite restaurants of all is ‘Ohana at Disney’s Polynesian Village Resort!
 ‘Ohana is a family style dining experience (characters are only at breakfast) where your famly grows because everyone becomes cousins!
 Your cousin will bring around skewers of chicken, steak, and shrimp to go with your plate of pot stickers, chicken wings and noodles.
 It is some of the best food!